-Tucked in the back corner of Calderwood Hall is a small market filled with a variety of basic provisions, along with an assortment of baked goods and sandwiches made daily.
+Tucked in the back corner of Calderwood Hall is our bakery—featuring an assortment of baked goods and sandwiches made daily.

 Calderwood Hall was built in 1908 by Henry Calderwood as a community space.
 Over its hundred-year history, it has served as a dance hall, basketball court, movie theater, diner, meeting hall, and—for the last thirty years—as a seasonal gift shop.

 In 2012, Cecily Pingree bought the building with the intention of turning it into a year-round space.
 Cecily, her father Charlie, and a couple of Toughcats renovated the space into four year-round apartments, a restaurant and market, and a brewery, owned and operated by North Haven Brewing Company.